1Mill/notes/conferences/serious-scrum-2022/fluid-scrum.md

   1. Team Sprint Planning to define sprint goals
   2. Self-organize team into squads around sprit goals
   3. Each squad performs scrum events (e.g. standsups, retrospectives) independently
-  4. At end of spring, disolve squads
+  4. At end of spring, dissolve squads
   5. Perform team retrospectives
 * Large pools of people to self-organize from ensure a wider set of skills to tap into to meet sprint goals.
-  * A designer can work on project A for one sprint, and then project B for the next sprint instead of being bottlenecked by engineering.
+  * A designer can work on project Z for one sprint, and then project Y for the next sprint instead of being bottlenecked by engineering.
-  * If a team member cannot contribute to one squad, they can jump to another squad.
+  * If a member cannot contribute to one squad, they can jump to another squad.
 In a stable team, they cannot contribute and is wasted capacity.
 * Self-management increases ownership because people are more engaged with the work they choose to work on.
 * Ref: Liberating Structures
 * Levels of fluidity in FLUID Scrum [in relation to (Cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework) in my opinion)